MobleyLab/drug-computing/uci-pharmsci/syllabus.md

 ## Other requirements

+A computer with web and internet access.
+Depending on which route for handling software you use, there will be further constraints:
+1) Google Colab: Computer hardware and operating system requirements are minimal, because it runs on Google's servers.
+However, you will need to be able to have your computer awake and connected to the internet for many hours in some cases in order to complete assignments.
-A laptop computer running a recent version of OS X, Linux, or Windows (with the first two being preferable) on which you can install Anaconda's [Python distribution](https://www.anaconda.com/download) as well as other software tools, and get Jupyter notebooks working with the OpenEye toolkits.
+2) Local installation: You need a computer running a recent version of OS X, Linux, or Windows (with the first two being preferable) on which you can install Anaconda's [Python distribution](https://www.anaconda.com/download) as well as other software tools, and get Jupyter notebooks working with the OpenEye toolkits.

-Basically, you should be able to successfully follow the instructions in [`getting-started.md`](getting_started.md) or you will have problems.
+In either case, you should be able to successfully follow the instructions in [`getting-started.md`](getting_started.md) or you will have problems.

-If you have concerns, see me early to find out whether your laptop will suffice.
+If you have concerns, see me early.
 **Do not wait until you are attempting to work on the first assignment.**

 ## Prerequisites